BrainSharer/neuroglancer/src/brainshare/docs/sphinx/modules/adjusting_colors.rst

     }

 The above code will set a grayscale normalized CDF (cumulative distribution function) and a gamma correction slider.
-Note the value of 65000 (rounded down from 65535), this is an upper limit for the normalization of 16bit images.
+Note the value of 65535, this is an upper limit for the normalization of 16bit images.
-You can adjust this number down to say 7500 for very low contrast images.
+You can adjust this number down to say 5000 for very low contrast images.

 Red